YesAndNYC/yesandnyc/work.md

 - Hipmunk
 - Olapic

 We're small, intentionally.
 Which means we can work on problems that are ill defined.
 Not everything has to fit inside a box.
-Often the most pressing challenges are ill-defined and messy.
-And that's ok.
+Often the most pressing challenges are messy and that's ok.
 If you're looking to hire an agency and need help we can advise on that too - either by pointing in you the direction of someone we know or getting involved in writing a good brief.

 If you want to engage with <span class="brandsmall">Yes! and...</span> there's a few ways we typically help out: